• Skip to main content

 • Uplifts a tired mind

 Lime is one of the best oils to combine with clove for an overall parasympathetic state.
-It’s one of my favorites!
+It's one of my favorites!
 Get lime essential oil here.
+Make sure you only get STEAM DISTILLED lime essential oil to help prevent sunburn on application areas.

 Just getting started?
 Check out the links below: